 International Travel Export Control Check-up

 When planning business travel, most employees find it necessary to carry a laptop, PDA, tablet or similar data device to stay connected with their office, access the Internet, or work on business documents.
 When traveling abroad, have these devices in your control at all times.
+Remove any confidential or sensitive data from your devices prior to travel.

 Do the files on your laptop contain: